The Coldest Winter copertina

 A proposito di questo titolo

-David Halberstam's magisterial and thrilling The Best and the Brightest was the defining book for the Vietnam War.
-More than three decades later, Halberstam used his unrivalled research and formidable journalistic skills to shed light on another dark corner in our history: the Korean War.
-The Coldest Winter is a successor to The Best and the Brightest, even though, in historical terms, it precedes it.
-Halberstam considered The Coldest Winter the best book he ever wrote, the culmination of 45 years of writing about America's postwar foreign policy.
+David Halberstam's magisterial and thrilling The Best and the Brightest was the defining book about the Vietnam conflict.
+More than three decades later, Halberstam used his unrivaled research and formidable journalistic skills to shed light on another pivotal moment in our history: the Korean War.
+Halberstam considered The Coldest Winter his most accomplished work, the culmination of forty-five years of writing about America's postwar foreign policy.

-Up until now, the Korean War has been the black hole of modern American history.
-The Coldest Winter changes that.
 Halberstam gives us a masterful narrative of the political decisions and miscalculations on both sides.
-He charts the disastrous path that led to the massive entry of Chinese forces near the Yalu, and that caught Douglas MacArthur and his soldiers by surprise.
-He provides astonishingly vivid and nuanced portraits of all the major figures: Eisenhower, Truman, Acheson, Kim, and Mao, and Generals MacArthur, Almond, and Ridgway.
+He charts the disastrous path that led to the massive entry of Chinese forces near the Yalu River and that caught Douglas MacArthur and his soldiers by surprise.
+He provides astonishingly vivid and nuanced portraits of all the major figures--Eisenhower, Truman, Acheson, Kim, and Mao, and Generals MacArthur, Almond, and Ridgway.
 At the same time, Halberstam provides us with his trademark highly evocative narrative journalism, chronicling the crucial battles with reportage of the highest order.
+As ever, Halberstam was concerned with the extraordinary courage and resolve of people asked to bear an extraordinary burden.

 Americhe Guerre e conflitti Militare Stati Uniti